 We take our responsibilities for the way we store, secure and use your personal information seriously, and always seek to respect your privacy and to meet our legal obligations.
 These obligations include the General Data Protection Regulation, the UK Data Protection Act, and other regulations and legislation relating to privacy and communications.
-To see details on how we use your information and who we share your information with, please see our privacy policy located at: https://www.ruralpayments.org/ privacy-policy/ or available in paper form from your area office.
+To see details on how we use your information and who we share your information with, please see our privacy policy or available in paper form from your area office.